mhw32/contrastive-ring-public/README.md

 to add the correct paths to `sys.path` before running anything else.

 The primary script is found in the `scripts/run.py` file.
 It is used to run pretraining and linear evaluation experiments.
 You must supply it a configuration file, for which many templates are in the `configs/` folder.
 These configuration files are not complete, you must supply a experiment base directory (`exp_base`) to point to where in your filesystem model checkpoints will go.
+You must also supply a root directory where data should be downloaded to.

 Example usage: